Russian petrochemical major Sibur spearheads digital transformation

-Russian petrochemical major Sibur told East-West Digital News it has developed a technology which allows high-precision modeling of physicochemical processes in petrochemical production.
-This technology is unique for Russia, says the company, reports East-West Digital News (EWDN).
+Russian petrochemical major Sibur has told East-West Digital News (EWDN) it has developed a technology which allows high-precision modelling of physicochemical processes in petrochemical production.
+This technology is unique for Russia, says the company, reports EWDN.

-A pilot project was launched at Tomskneftekhim in Tomsk, Siberia, where a digital model of a high-pressure polyethylene reactor made it possible to significantly optimize operating costs in its production.
+A pilot project was launched at Tomskneftekhim in Tomsk, Siberia, where a digital model of a high-pressure polyethylene reactor made it possible to significantly optimise operating costs in its production.

-Sibur’s research center in Tomsk has become the center of such comprehensive efforts.
+Sibur’s research centre in Tomsk has become the centre of such comprehensive efforts.
 Technologists of the company’s enterprises undergo additional training there.
-Since 2019, as a result, every company within Sibur has its own modeling specialist.
+Since 2019, as a result, every company within Sibur has its own modelling specialist.

 In total, 139 combinations of various parameters of equipment operation, raw material consumption and reaction initiators were tested on the digital model at the Tomsk plant.
-The optimal mode, in effect, allowed to reduce the specific consumption of expensive additives by 12% without losing product quality.
+The optimal mode, in effect, allowed a reduction in the specific consumption of expensive additives by 12% without losing product quality.

-Sibur strives to expand utilization of working processes based on automation, visualization and data exchange in manufacturing technologies.
-This often goes with open innovation and international collaboration, as witnessed by Sibur’s recent moves: Last year, Sibur opened the PolyLab research and development center in Skolkovo.
-Equipped with high-tech laboratories and 12 production lines, it allows to study the relationship between the properties of polymers and of finished products made from them.
+Sibur strives to expand utilisation of working processes based on automation, visualisation and data exchange in manufacturing technologies.
+This often goes with open innovation and international collaboration, as witnessed by Sibur’s recent moves: Last year, Sibur opened the PolyLab research and development centre in Skolkovo.
+Equipped with high-tech laboratories and 12 production lines, it allows the relationship between the properties of polymers and of finished products made from them to be studied.

-In May, Sibur teamed up with Brochesia, an Italian provider of software solutions for wearable devices, to support its network digitalization effort.
-Thanks to joint efforts, the Russian giant was among the first petrochemical companies worldwide to adopt maintenance and support services using AR and developing remote assistance procedures.
+In May, Sibur teamed up with Brochesia, an Italian provider of software solutions for wearable devices, to support its network digitalisation effort.
+Thanks to their joint efforts, the Russian giant was among the first petrochemical companies worldwide to adopt maintenance and support services using AR and developing remote assistance procedures.

-The adoption of these solutions are a part of Sibur’s digital transformation program, which encompasses three main fields.
-Advanced analytics are used to build predictive models based on machine learning, big data, and visualization.
-Process digitization improves and simplifies business processes leveraging mobile apps and software automation.
+The adoption of these solutions are a part of Sibur’s digital transformation programme, which encompasses three main fields.
+Advanced analytics are used to build predictive models based on machine learning, big data and visualisation.
+Process digitisation improves and simplifies business processes leveraging mobile apps and software automation.

 While technology deployments are crucial, it is also important to create digital processes that could showcase tangible results.
 Through multivariate analysis companies can better understand what causes quality to change from one batch of product to another, and can cut the development time for a new product from 2-3 years down to 4-6 months.

-Improving production efficiency by 10% could yield up to $220 million to $260 million bottom-line impact on a single brownfield asset, according to McKinsey.
+Improving production efficiency by 10% could yield up to $220mn to $260mn bottom-line impact on a single brownfield asset, according to McKinsey.

 Innovation spreads globally Adopting digital processes comes with a unique challenge to petrochemical companies.
 Whereas many of the leading ones are in the process of digital transformation, a majority are just starting out.

-Sibur was among the first companies worldwide to translate high-precision modeling of physicochemical processes in petrochemical production into practice – but it its not the only one in itssector in adopting breakthrough solutions.
+Sibur was among the first companies worldwide to translate high-precision modelling of physicochemical processes in petrochemical production into practice – but it is not the only one in its sector to have adopted breakthrough solutions.

-Major energy corporations such as Borealis and Qenos partnered with the AspenTech, the leading asset optimization software company.
+Major energy corporations such as Borealis and Qenos partnered with AspenTech, the leading asset optimisation software company.
 Most recently, Halliburton entered into a strategic agreement with Microsoft to stay on top of digital transformation.

 - This article first appeared in East-West Digital News here, a partner of bne IntelliNews